sotalol hydrochloride 80 mg

 and the class IV antiarrhythmic agents, drugs such as reserpine and guanethidine,

 all used to treat abnormal or irregular heart beat

 clonidine, used to treat high blood pressure, migraine or some menopausal symptoms

 some medicines used to treat depression

-insulin and other medicines used to treat diabetes
+insulin and other medicines used to control diabetes

 certain types of diuretics (fluid tablets)

-terfenadine and astemizole, medicines used to treat allergies
+antihistamine medicines including terfenadine and astemizole that may be used to treat

 Follow all directions given to you by your doctor or pharmacist carefully.